Shippable/docs/sources/ci/build-image.md

 **Please remember that if you customize options in the `pre_ci_boot` section, we will not set the `--privileged=true --net=bridge` options while calling the docker run command.
 If you want to run your container in privileged mode or to create a network stack on the default Docker bridge, you will need to specify this in `pre_ci_boot` if you need them.**

-### Mounting a volume
+### Mounting volumes

-You can mount a folder from the host on your container with the following sample config:
+You can mount any number of folders from the host on your container with the following sample config:

 ```
 build:
   pre_ci_boot:
-    options: "-v /tmp/shared:/tmp/shared"
+    options: "-v /tmp/shared:/tmp/shared -v /tmp/myFolder:/tmp/myFolder"
 ```

-This will get `/tmp/shared` on the host to be mounted in to your CI container.
-Please note that whatever you mount first needs to be copied to the host, in the `pre_ci` section of your config file, which executes on the host.
+This will mount `/tmp/shared` and `/tmp/myFolder` from the host to your CI container.
+Please note that the folder(s) you mount need to be available on the host, so you need to create them or copy them to the host in the `pre_ci` section.

 ### Restricting container resources

-For some scenarios, you might want to run a container with restricted memory or CPU.
-This can also be done by configuring the `pre_ci_boot` section:
+For some scenarios, you might want to run a container with restricted memory, CPU, etc. This can also be done by configuring the `pre_ci_boot` section:

 ```
 build: